 The AWRI observed an increased incidence of mousy wines during the 1990s when winemakers moved to a lower sulfur dioxide regime for the production of red wines in particular.
-Many red wines and some full bodied white wines had no sulfur dioxide added until the completion of the malolactic fermentation.
-Such a regime demands a fastidious approach to cellar hygiene to prevent unwanted microbial growth and the possible formation of ‘mousiness’.
+In the 2010s, another increase in mousy wines was observed when some winemakers experimented with extended lees ageing, high pH with minimal sulfur dioxide (SO2), oxidative ageing and minimal clarification or filtration in white wines.
+For more information, refer to this Ask the AWRI column on avoiding mousy off-flavours.
+Such regimes demand a fastidious approach to cellar hygiene to prevent unwanted microbial growth and the possible formation of ‘mousiness’.
 The AWRI has recommended to winemakers that they should work at between 50 and 80 mg/L total sulfur dioxide (more for wines of high pH) for red wine production if they have any doubts about their cellar sanitation.

 Most winemakers will be familiar with the aroma of hydrogen sulfide (H2S) or ‘rotten egg gas’.
 The detection threshold of H2S in wine is about 1 – 2 µg/L (parts per billion) and it has been reported that concentrations below this threshold might play a role in wine complexity.
 The various forms of sulfur (e.g. sulfate, sulfite and sulfur-containing amino acids) are important for yeast biosynthesis.
 During alcoholic fermentation, yeast will excrete hydrogen sulfide into the fermenting juice when placed under stress, e.g. when the yeast starts to run out of nitrogen.
 Australian juices can be low in nitrogen and winemakers often supplement the juice with a soluble nitrogen source, such as diammonium phosphate.

 Hydrogen sulfide can be produced in excess by yeast during fermentation due to the presence of elemental sulfur on grape skins (from sulfur sprays), inadequate levels of free α-amino nitrogen (FAN), added SO2, a deficiency of B-complex vitamins (pantothenic acid or pyridoxine), unusually high levels of cysteine in the juice or a high concentration of metal ions.
 The production of H2S can also be yeast strain dependent.